 Ol’ Wally is a cornerstone in our squirrel community.
 He keeps us squirrels informed about water resources, which as everyone knows, is essential for all life.
 I was very pleased when this older squirrel took on writing a water column, Thirsty Thursdays.
 At first I think he said yes because he can’t say no, even though he puts on a gruff front.
 But now I think he likes writing for humans.

 Miz Flora has still refused to use what she calls ‘that newfangled device.’
-Yet, the avid gardener makes time several days a week to show me a new plant to feature on the blog.
+Yet, the avid gardener makes time to show me new plants to feature on the blog.
 She’s a wealth of information about native plants, Virginia’s in particular, since the mid-Atlantic is our home.

 That’s our little group here at The Squirrel Nutwork.
 We’re happy to have you visit and even happier to have a conversation with humans, something that seems safer online than in person.
 So drop us a message if you have a minute!

 I’m sure you know to replace those AT and DOT words with the real thing.
 Sadly, I have to admit we squirrels aren’t the best at keeping up with our email.
 If you do send us a private note, drop a comment on the day’s blog to go look for it.
 Just like buried nuts, some emails lie hidden for months.